Vasco Núñez de Balboa: Legacy

 Although Balboa was executed by Spanish authorities, operated as a pirate, and is alleged to have used dogs to commit brutal executions against indigenous people, his actions and deeds are remembered by history as the first European to cross America.
 Several parks and avenues throughout Panama bear the name "Vasco Núñez de Balboa", and a number of monuments honour his discovery of the South Sea.
 The Panamanian currency is called the Balboa, and his likeness appears on the obverse of most Panamanian coins.
-His name is also attached to Panama City's main port, Balboa (the Pacific entrance to the Panama Canal) and the Balboa District within Panamá Province to which the Pearl Islands that he discovered belong, and a Panamanian beer.
+His name is also attached to Panama City's main port, Balboa (the Pacific entrance to the Panama Canal and capital of the former US Panama Canal Zone) and the Balboa District within Panamá Province to which the Pearl Islands that he discovered belong, and a Panamanian beer.